LANGUAGE DATA BY COUNTRY

 We have made all of these datasets available under a Creative Commons Attribution Noncommercial Share Alike license (CC BY-NC-SA-4.0).
 This means that you are free to use and adapt them as long as you cite the source and do not use them for commercial purposes.
 You can also share derivatives of the data as long as you comply with the same license when doing so.

-The availability of data on languages around the world is in bad shape.
+The availability of operational data on languages around the world is in bad shape.

-Currently available language data is often protected by restrictive copyrights or locked behind paywalls.
-In the datasets that do exist, languages are often visualized as discrete polygons or specific points on a map, which do not accurately reflect the complexity of the real world.
+Existing data is often protected by restrictive copyright or locked behind paywalls.
+Plus languages coexist and overlap in the real world, but are often visualized as uniform blocks or specific points on a map.

-These are the first openly available language datasets for humanitarian and development use.
+These are the first openly available datasets for humanitarian and development use.

 How can you help?

 This is just the beginning of our effort to provide more accessible language data for humanitarian purposes.
-Our goal is to make language data openly available for every humanitarian crisis, and we can’t do it alone.
+Our goal is to make language data openly available worldwide, and we can’t do it alone.